pranavpr/cardinfo.github.io/_posts/2019-08-10-flipkart-axis-bank-credit-card-review-and-hands-on-experience.md

 - Rs.
 500 worth Flipkart vouchers on your first transaction within 30 days of card issuance
 - Gaana Plus membership for 6 months, 50% off for the next 6 months subscription
 - Rs.
-500 off on domestic hotel on Goibibo and Makemytrip on a minimum booking of Rs.
+500 off on domestic hotel on Goibibo and [MakeMyTrip](https://l.cardinfo.in/makemytrip) on a minimum booking of Rs.
 2,000
 - 15% cashback up to Rs.
 500 on first transaction on Myntra
 - 20% instant discount up to Rs.
 400 for new Urban Clap customers